Dr. Clemens M. Granskou ‘13

 For lifelong service to social concerns of church and community, and for exemplary leadership in fulfilling civic duties.

 The Rev. Philip Hyland ‘36

-For dedicated Christian commitment and witness to the people of Japan, and for exemplification of the ideals of Waldorf College.
+For dedicated Christian commitment and witness to the people of Japan, and for exemplification of the ideals of Waldorf University.